ubuntu-mate/ubuntu-mate.org/blog/20170831-ubuntu-mate-artful-beta1.md

   * Patched `unity-gtk-module` to fix ghosting artefacts when dragging and dropping icons.
   * **Caja now includes the [GtkHash](https://github.com/tristanheaven/gtkhash) extension**
   * Experimental HiDPI support is a little less experimental.
-    * If you kept reading that ^ is for you.
-Also see that massive image of the Indicators above.
-Not an accident `;-)`
+    * It's true, and that massive indicators image above is no accident `;-)`
   * ...and a whole lot of other little improvements and fixes.

 <div class="bs-component">
     <div class="jumbotron">
         <h1>Download Ubuntu MATE 17.10</h1>
-        <p>Join the fun and experience a retrospective future.</p>
+        <p>We've even redesigned the download page so it's even easier to get started.</p>
         <a href="/download/" class="btn btn-primary btn-lg">Download</a>
         </p>
     </div>